OrbotOp/content-based-image-Retrieval-system/README.md

 # content-based-image-Retrieval-system

-System Requirements
+# System Requirements

     Operating System: Ubuntu
     Software: CMake, Make, Terminal, Sublime Editor

-Collaborators

-This project was completed in collaboration with Rushi Shah.
-File Structure
+# File Structure

 The following files should be kept in the same folder: